yampelo/beagle/docs/development.md

         return None
 ```

-That's it! now the transformer and datasource can work together to yeild nodes to be placed into a graph by the backends.
+That's it! now the transformer and datasource can work together to yield nodes to be placed into a graph by the backends.